 - Create an emergency response plan.
 Industry experts say it’s also important to practice putting the plan into action so that all employees know what to do in the event of a breach.

 To start your New Year free from clutter and improve document security, you need to be sure to dispose of any confidential documents securely.
-Learn more about how to choose a secure document destruction service provider in this factsheet.
+Learn more about how to choose a secure document destruction service provider.